Camille-SD/segmentation-synapse/README.md

 # segmentation-synapse
-Training, testing and visualisation code for segmentation models on the Synapse dataset
+Training, evaluation and visualisation code for segmentation models on the Synapse dataset